ekke-rs/ekke_io/README.md

-# ekke_rpc
+# ekke_io
-Remote Procedure Call library for the ekke framework
+Input/Output library for the ekke framework